Goat meat pepper soup

 Take off the heat.

-Serve with agidi (eko, cornflour jello), rice, boiled yam and plantain, boiled potatoes, bread or just drink n its own.
+Serve your Goat meat pepper soup with agidi (eko, cornflour jello), rice, boiled yam and plantain, boiled potatoes, bread or just drink on its own.

 - Add a few bean seeds to help tenderise your goat meat.